- High Contrast:

 Asthma is a very common chronic (long-term) lung disease that can make it hard to breathe.
-Over 2.7 million Canadians and more than 300 million people worldwide have asthma, including many top athletes.
-About 1.7 millon Ontarians have asthma, including 21 per cent of children.
+About 2.4 million Canadians aged 12 and older have asthma1.
+Over 1.9 million Ontarians have asthma2, including one out of every five children3.
 If you manage your asthma well, it doesn't have to limit what you can do.
 Unfortunately asthma can sometimes be fatal.
-In 2009, 228 Canadians died from asthma (91 in Ontario).
+In 2009, 228 Canadians died from asthma (91 in Ontario)4.
 Although there is no cure for asthma, it can be managed.
 With proper management, people with asthma can lead normal, active lives.

-If you have asthma your airways (breathing passages) are extra sensitive.
-When you are exposed to one of your asthma "triggers", your extra-sensitive airways can:
+If you have asthma, your airways (breathing passages) are extra sensitive.
+When you are exposed to one of your asthma "triggers", these extra-sensitive airways can:

 - Become red and swollen: Your airways get inflamed (swollen) inside and can fill up with mucus.
 This swelling and mucus make your airways narrower, so it's harder for the air to pass through.